 There are of course many reputable coin dealers who can guide and assist you every step of the way.
 The Westminster Collection is one of the largest and most established collector-facing companies in the UK.
-Founded by Stephen Allen in 1987, The Westminster Collection is an authorised distributor for the Royal Mint and principal UK agent for several of the world’s leading mints.
+Founded by Stephen Allen in 1987, The Westminster Collection is an authorised distributor and principal UK agent for several of the world’s leading mints.
 This means that you will be one of the first to buy before an issue sells out and receive pre-release notifications, often at special collector prices.
 When you buy from Westminster, you have complete quality assurance, enjoy interest-free credit and the right to return any purchase within 30 days.
 For the beginner or experienced collector, The Westminster Collection provides a safe and rewarding path on your collecting journey.

 Coins – a brief history